NHSDigital/electronic-prescription-service-api/coordinator/README.md

 Prescription/dispention endpoints relate to functionality of the API, health routes relate to current API status.

 Private Beta:
-- [ ] POST `/$convert` Convert a FHIR prescription message into an HL7 V3 ParentPrescription message
+- [ ] POST `/$convert` Translate a FHIR message into an HL7 V3  message
 - [ ] POST `/$poll/{poll_path}` Send a poll request to SPINE
-- [ ] POST `/$prepare` Convert a FHIR prescription into the HL7 V3 signature fragments to be signed by the prescriber
+- [ ] POST `/$prepare` Generate HL7 V3 signature fragments to be signed by the prescriber from a FHIR prescription
-- [ ] POST `/$process_message` Convert a FHIR prescription message into an HL7 V3 ParentPrescription message and send to SPINE
+- [ ] POST `/$process_message` Translate a FHIR message into an HL7 V3 message, send to SPINE and translate response back to FHIR

 Technical Alpha:
 - [ ] POST `/Task/$release` Download a prescription for dispensing